deeksha-aashri/File-Organizer/README.md

 2- node main.js organize filepath => This command creates a folder known as organized_files at the given path and categorizes our files as per their extensions.</br>
 3- node main.js tree filepath => This command creates a tree of the files and folders contained at the given filepath where each branch is a folder, the sub-branches represent the files inside the said folder.</br>

-Note: The tree command involves recursion.</br>
+Note: The tree command involves the use recursion.</br>